Cargoe: The Memphis years

-Dan Penn and his partner at Beautiful Sounds, Eddie Braddock, had significant connections in the record business, so when the album neared completion, Walker and Peters went looking for bidders.
+Dan Penn and his partner at Beautiful Sounds, Eddie Braddock, had connections in the record business, so when the album neared completion, Walker and Peters went looking for bidders.
 Epic Records and Atlantic Records were ready to sign the original Beautiful Sounds album Peters and Walker had produced - firm offers were made - but Penn's business partners wanted to hold out for more advance money.
 Meanwhile, they put out a single on their own, on Penn's in-house label "Beautiful".
 The original Feel Allright went to No. 1 on Memphis radio and started spreading across the South, only to be stymied because Beautiful lacked the national distribution necessary to make it an across-the-board smash.
 Another major missed opportunity (harbinger of problems that would spill into the years ahead.)

 Peters and Walker had managed the band all the way from Tulsa and into an opportunity few bands ever get the chance to experience.
 As musicians, the band members were disengaged business-wise.
 They became disenchanted that nothing was happening, and things were falling apart again.
 Tensions were rising between them all, and the spirit of the adventure was fading.
 By the end of 1970, Walker was offered a job in Miami radio, and was ready to go.
 The band and Peters remained in Memphis.
 Ardent owner John Fry, through Walker and Peters' introduction, had lent the band money to buy equipment, so that relationship developed into the Ardent recordings.
-Regrettably, that was the end of Walker and Peters' involvement with Cargoe.
+That was the end of Walker and Peters' involvement with Cargoe.